Chevron Richmond Refinery: Beginnings

 The refinery was established several years before the City of Richmond was incorporated in 1905.
 Construction on the refinery began in 1901 between the Potrero Hills and the marshlands in the Point Richmond District; the refinery was opened in 1902.
 The refinery was built by Standard Oil and its first headquarters was in an abandoned farm house at the former site of the Peters and Silva Farms.
 The complex was described as "colossal" at the time and to this day it remains a very large complex of its kind.
 In its first year of operation the plant could process 10000 oilbbl of oil per day and had a tankage capacity of 185000 oilbbl in that same first year.
 William Rheem played a key role in the facility's construction and implementation, being the project manager and the installation's first superintendent.
-Furthermore, Rheem continued on to be a key and historic civic figure in the City of Richmond.
+Rheem continued on to be a key and historic civic figure in the City of Richmond.
 The presence of the burgeoning refinery transformed the small town of Richmond from a rural agricultural community with 200 residents to a company town of several thousand within a few years.

 Crude oil is delivered by, and refined products distributed by, oil tankers using a long wharf extending into San Francisco Bay.
 Pipe lines connect the wharf to the refinery; and a parallel 42 inch narrow gauge electric railway was built to transport packaged goods, shipboard supplies and personnel.
 The refinery shops built six power cars and three unpowered trailers for use under 2.25 mile of overhead line.
 Trolley operation began in 1905 serving a shipside hotel, ship chandlery, shook factory, barrel works, and some refinery administration offices.
 The trolley line was replaced by trucks and buses in 1948.